tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 The primary purpose of an adapter is to provide its `connect()` method, which creates and returns an instance of `HarlequinConnection`.

+Optionally, adapters may implement a `connection_id` property that uniquely identifies the connection in a manner that is stable between Harlequin invocations.
+Harlequin uses this `connection_id` to persist and retrieve the data catalog and query history across invocations of Harlequin.

 ### HarlequinConnection

 A connection must provide two methods: `get_catalog` and `execute`.